UC Berkeley is hosting Golden Bear Orientation (GBO) from August 15 to 22, 2017.

 Faculty TedTalks are inspired by the globally recognized brand TED: Ideas Worth Spreading and are similar to Stanford University’s “I Screwed Up” presentations.

 For this activity, faculty members can tell a story about a time they faced a personal or professional setback, particularly in academics (examples: failing an exam, losing a job opportunity) and how they used mental toughness, self-efficacy, and resilience to continue moving toward success.
 Sharing these stories can help students identify ways to cope with their own setbacks while also instilling in them a sense of belonging and bravery.
 The main objective is to push the concept and change the perception of setbacks from something to be avoided or defining to a life experience with purpose and value.
 This activity has a second value, in presenting our stellar and renowned faculty with many dimensions, and thus more relatable to students.
 This would require a minimum of three faculty members to participate during all six sessions.
-Each faculty will receive an honorarium of $2,000 for their time and participation.

 First-year students will have the opportunity to travel off campus, in small groups, to experience the Bay Area, engage with the local community, and connect to the world outside of the classroom.
 Faculty can travel with the orientation groups as part of these experiences.